Honoring the Vision & CourageJonathan Lehman & Doug Kendrick, Founders of ProArts

 Hal now enjoys watching his grandchildren grow up and is looking forward to continuing his work with ProArts Playhouse and gaining more experience in the inner workings of the theater.

-Daniel J. Southmayd - Member, ProArts Maui Board of Directors
+Daniel J. Southmayd - Secretary, ProArts Maui Board of Directors

 Born and raised North of Boston, Daniel followed his family to Maui in 2001 – the best move he ever made.
 Daniel’s wide and varied career takes in bookstore management for Boston University, MIT, and Harvard University, office management, music & choir direction, writing food and humor columns for Maui No Ka Oi Magazine, co-owning a successful catering and restaurant business, and environmental volunteerism and activism on Maui and Kaho’olawe.

-Daniel is currently enjoying his dream job, working for Maui AIDS Foundation as a Medical Case Manager, and is deeply honored to be a member of the Board of Directors at ProArts on Maui.
+Daniel is currently enjoying his dream job, working for Maui AIDS Foundation as a Medical Case Manager, and is deeply honored to be the Secretary of the Board of Directors at ProArts on Maui.

 In his spare time, Daniel is devoted to classic films, flop musicals, baking, fake tap-dancing, his two dogs, and his partner of 32 years.
 His plans for the future include getting a degree in social work, writing a bestselling cookbook, enjoying more smart cocktails, and staging (and starring in) “Headin’ for the Bottom Blues” from the immortal musical Ankles Aweigh.

 Ted Anderson - Member, ProArts Maui Board of Directors

 Ted graduated from Santa Clara University with a Bachelor of Science in Chemistry and an emphasis in Organic and BioChemistry.
 He then graduated from Marquette University in 2006 with a Doctorate in Physical Therapy, where Dean Larry “The Man” Pan noted “on any given day we were not sure if Ted would fail out or be President of the APTA.”